zyzek/LEAPs/content/leaps/leap-8.md

 ## Abstract

-This LEAP proposes distributing 42,000,000 LYRA (4.2% of the total supply) between November 1 and December 10 (pre-ignition) to the following groups:
+This LEAP proposes distributing 42,000,000 LYRA (4.2% of the total supply) between October 29 and December 10 (pre-ignition) to the following groups:

 | Group | Reward | Notes |
 | ------------- | ------------- | ---------------- |